boundstate/gulp-sequelize-test-setup/README.md

 # Sequelize Test Setup Gulp Plugin

-Gulp plugin for setting up a test database and loading fixtures with [Sequelize](http://sequelizejs.com).
+Gulp plugin for setting up a test database and loading fixtures with [Sequelize].

 ## Install